 Creative teachers adapt lessons to make learning inviting and attract students to engage.
 Creativity is essential to being a teacher.
 What is a creative teacher?
 A creative teacher is able to utilize different ideas, interests, resources, and techniques, then incorporate them into lesson plans.
 Being a creative teacher perhaps does not happen as naturally as one might think.
 Teachers go to school to learn to be teachers.
 They encounter the standard practices or school of thought at the moment.

-They practice teaching strategies that are tried and true, seldom ever being allowed to do it differently.
+They practice teaching strategies that they are told are tried and true, seldom ever being allowed to do it differently.
 In fact, perhaps teacher education is one of the biggest reasons why teachers are stifled.
 They get the idea that being a creative person is not what teaching is all about.
 Nothing could be further from the truth.
 It might explain a lot of things.
 Like why so many teachers burnout after two to three years.
 Why do so many teachers feel their jobs are tiring, strenuous, and stressful?

 It starts by wanting to get out of the comfort zone you have been put in.
 The cliche of thinking outside the box holds true here.
 Turn your classroom on its head.
 Don't just stand, lecture, and teach.
 Take your class outside if possible every once in awhile.
 The four walls of your classroom can feel like a prison.
 They choke creativity.

 If going outside is not an option, think of what you can do to your room to make it less stifling.
 Rearrange the desks and chairs often.
 If you must stand in the front and lecture, and there is nothing wrong with that if done when needed, then start by wandering around the room as you do it.
 Treat your classroom as if it is some magical land that can be transformed into something better.
 Use your personal experiences and stories when lecturing.
 Even ask your students for some.